OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ### Safe dynamic type conversion without RTTI

 In the interest of minimizing the deviations from relevant high-integrity software design guidelines, the dependency on metaprogramming is reduced to the bare minimum.
-As will be seen later, this choice requires some form of runtime type identification and dynamic casting to support handling of DSDL objects.
-Without the full RTTI support one cannot rely on the built-in `dynamic_cast` conversion; this can be worked around with a simplified version presented below that makes use of `getTypeID`:
+As will be seen later, this choice requires some form of runtime type identification and dynamic casting to support the handling of DSDL objects.
+Without the full RTTI support, one cannot rely on the built-in `dynamic_cast` conversion; this can be worked around with a simplified version presented below that makes use of `getTypeID`:

 ```c++
 /// Types that require RTTI will implement this.